-For one in three teenagers their first love is an introduction to physical, emotional or sexual abuse.
+For one in three teenagers, their first love introduces physical, emotional or sexual abuse.

-Gender based violence is more common in South Africa then any other country in the world.
-Not surprisingly then that one third of young girls experience some form of abuse and violence in their first relationships as teens.
+Partner -on-partner violence is more common in South Africa than in any other country in the world.
+Not surprisingly then, one-third of young girls experience abuse and violence in their first relationships as teens.
 Dating violence often occurs when one partner wants to exert power and control over the other, and both boys and girls fall victim to dating violence.

 What is teen dating violence?

 Teen dating violence is any controlling, abusive or aggressive behaviour that occurs in a romantic dating relationship.
 It can happen in straight or gay relationships.
 It can include verbal, emotional, physical, or sexual abuse or a combination.